Frequently Asked Weather-Related Questions

 How are decisions made to cancel classes?

-In consultation with the Department of Campus Safety, the National Weather Service, and local public safety agencies, the President decides to cancel classes or curtail activities based on road conditions and weather forcasts.
-When possible this decision will be made before 6:00 a.m. so notice can go out before people start their travel to class.
+In consultation with the Department of Campus Safety, the National Weather Service, and local public safety agencies, the President decides to cancel classes or curtail activities based on road conditions and weather forecasts.
+When possible, this decision will be made before 6:00 a.m. so notice can go out before people start their travel to class.

 What if I'm driving from out of town during a snowstorm?